AyatoKirishima/AyatoKirishima/README.md

 <li> 🎌 Learning Japanese :D </li>
 <li> 📖 🐛 Looking for an  apprenticeship in Ux/Ui Design </li>

-These are the different things that I'm learning or that we saw in DUT (IT)-->
+These are the different things that I'm learning or that we saw in DUT (IT)
 ---------
 <div align=center>
   <h4>- I'm currently working on this project -</h4>